Marketing technology is essential to the success of any inbound marketing campaign.

 Imagine having your martech stack in one platform.
-Are you interested in learning more about HubSpot or building a stack for your musice?
-Request a proposal from our team of strategists.
+Are you interested in learning more about HubSpot or building a stack for your business?
+Request a strategy session with one of our senior digital marketing strategists.

 Building a Stack That Aligns with Your Business Growth Goals

 Diving right into martech is tempting.
 However, you need to stop and think about your needs before investing in new software or tools.
 Think about what aspects of your business can improve from more data.
 How can you best integrate and analyze the new streams of information you’ll receive?

 One of the best ways to build your stack is based on a framework that follows the buyer’s journey.

 When building your stack, start with technologies which have a track record of success and broad adoption.
 If a solution doesn’t make sense for your organization, don’t hesitate to switch it out for a different one.

 A Few Things to Remember When Building Your Marketing Stack

 The type of business, business size, and your marketing strategy will determine which technologies are most important.